iCurlmyster/King-County-House-Data-Set/KC Housing Data/KC_House_Regression.md

     RMSE difference: 0.3254762887954712

 So it looks like our model is not as good at predicting values for the test data set, which indicates we are likely overfitting.
-However, this is pretty good for a simple model.
+However, this is a pretty good start for a simple model.